Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Fixed - The position of the main splitters of the user interface were not saved and restored correctly.
     Fixed - Key images timecode displayed on the thumbnail could be incorrect.
     Fixed - The folder browser dialog was causing UI issues when using high DPI scaling.
+    Fixed - Recording of webcams could result in files with the wrong framerate.
     Removed - Video reverse mode.
     Removed - Exporting data to XHTML.
     Removed - Exporting data to Gnuplot script.